Past Journey of Faith Events

 November 18 | Unclear (Ambiguous) Loss and the Myth of Closure | With special guest Pauline Boss, PhD.

 OCTOBER 2015 | Ecojustice & Faith

 Our guest on July 8 & 15 was John Noltner, photographer and peace activist.
 For 20 years John has told stories with his images, producing work for national publications and Fortune 500 Companies.
 In 2009, he began A Peace of My Mind, a project that explores the meaning of peace through portraits and personal stories.
-In a world that asks us to focus on the things that can separate us, A Peace of My Mind encourages us to explore our common humanity.
 More info at www.apeaceofmymind.net.

 Topics for each week:

 May 6 | History, Culture & Unconscious Bias

 May 13 | Racial Privilege & Interpersonal Relations

 April 8 & 15 | Earth: The Operator’s Manual

 April 29 | Feed My Starving Children (intergenerational)